Provider Comparisons10 min read

 Recommendation: Eden for value, Direct Meds for support

 If I were choosing strictly on price, I would start with Eden Health.
-The lower listed entry price, no-membership framing, and simple online model make it the cleaner value pick for experienced or price-sensitive buyers.
+Even with its required membership pushing the effective cost to about $198/month, it still comes in below Direct Meds, and the simple online model makes it the cleaner value pick for experienced or price-sensitive buyers.

 If I were choosing for a first-time GLP-1 user who wants reassurance, I would lean Direct Meds.
 The nurse-support positioning is not a small detail.
 It can matter when side effects start, when dosing instructions feel confusing, or when you need a real answer before the next injection.